Eastern Australia

 What to Expect

 Climate of these regions changes from seasonably warm to mild as we head further south.
-October is normally settled, with temperatures in Cairns averaging 75°F (24C) with a humidity of 54%, very pleasant for birding.
+October is normally settled, with temperatures in Cairns averaging 24° C (75° F) with a humidity of 54%, very pleasant for birding.
 In Cairns a light jacket is recommended for our trip to the reef in case onshore winds are cool.
 Most days are warm or hot, dry and sunny, but overcast conditions are frequent with possible rain and high humidity in coastal areas.
 The sun can be intense, so sunscreen and a brimmed hat are advised.
 Wet weather protection is recommended with light waterproof pants and jacket ideal.

 Featured Wildlife